Allergy Testing in Rockwall, Forney & Wylie

 A RAST test uses a sample of the patient’s blood to test for allergens.
 RAST stands for radioimmunoassay test, and its purpose is to detect specific antibodies to suspected or known allergens to help guide a diagnosis.
 For RAST tests, your allergy doctor carefully extracts a small amount of blood, which is then tested in a laboratory.

 Advantages of RAST allergy testing are:

 - It has high specificity, meaning it can detect specific allergens

 - A person does not have to go off of existing medications

 - Children of any age can take RAST blood tests

 - Only one needle and one blood sample are needed to test for many allergens

 What are the benefits of an allergy evaluation?

 By determining the specific allergens that are causing your symptoms, our allergy specialists can tailor a treatment plan for you to address both the allergies as well as many allergy-related ENT problems including:

-Lakeside Allergy ENT is home to three board-certified otolaryngologists who specialize in diagnosis and treatment of all ear, nose, and throat-related disorders, including allergies and allergy testing.
-If you or your child has any symptoms of allergies and you want to learn more about allergy testing, call our office at 972-771-5443 or get started by requesting an appointment using the form on this page.
+Lakeside Allergy ENT is home to three board-certified otolaryngologists and allergy doctors who specialize in diagnosis and treatment of all ear, nose, and throat-related disorders, including allergies and allergy testing.
+If you or your child has any symptoms of allergies and you want to learn more about allergy testing, call our office at 972-771-5443 or get started by requesting an appointment with our expert allergists using the form on this page.
 You can also view our Allergy Shot Schedule here.